-Now, just to clarify, these DVDs were teaching me mat-based Pilates exercises which, to this day, is my only form of Pilates practice.
+Now, to clarify, these DVDs were teaching me mat-based Pilates exercises, which is my only form of Pilates practice to this day.
 Some Pilates classes use various types of Pilates equipment.
 You see, when Joseph Pilates was incarcerated during World War I, he devised a system of exercises using bedsprings and other apparatus to train his fellow internees.

-Many Pilates studios will have Pilates exercise equipment including Reformers, chairs, barrels, towers, and the Cadillac.
-The exercises I’m referring to in this blog though, are mat exercises.
+Many Pilates studios will have Pilates exercise equipment, including reformers, chairs, barrels, towers, and the Cadillac.
+The exercises I’m referring to in this blog are mat exercises.
 Mat is where it’s at!

-So fast forward from my Marie Windsor introduction to Pilates and I instantly fell in love with the exercise practice enough to take it a step farther and become certified to teach Pilates mat classes.
-I taught for a couple of years as a side-gig to my day job as a Women’s Health Physical Therapist where I also incorporated many Pilates exercises with my own patients.
-I loved the way the moves were low impact and focused on the important stabilizing muscles of the hips, pelvis, and core.
+So fast forward from my Marie Windsor introduction to Pilates, I instantly fell in love with the exercise practice enough to take it a step further and become certified to teach Pilates mat classes.
+I taught for a couple of years as a side gig to my day job as a Women’s Health Physical Therapist, where I also incorporated many Pilates exercises with my own patients.
+I loved how the moves were low-impact and focused on the important stabilizing muscles of the hips, pelvis, and core.

 When I got pregnant with my first child almost 16 years ago (!!!)
-I slowly began to realize that the regular Pilates exercises I was doing (the same ones I was using with my clients and patients) may not be the most appropriate for a pregnant or recently postpartum woman.
+I slowly realized that the regular Pilates exercises I was doing (the same ones I used with my clients and patients) might not be the most appropriate for a pregnant or recently postpartum woman.
 Why?
 Here are the main reasons:

-In order to be sure I was modifying the Pilates sequences in a way that stayed true to the practice, I flew to New York and took certification classes to become a Prenatal and Postnatal Pilates Specialist through the Center for Women’s Fitness.
+To be sure I was modifying the Pilates sequences in a way that stayed true to the practice, I flew to New York and took certification classes to become a Prenatal and Postnatal Pilates Specialist through the Center for Women’s Fitness.
 With some credentials in my back pocket and a baby in my belly, I was ready to put my new skills into practice.
-I’ve been so very blessed to have been able to practice through two more of my own pregnancies and with thousands of other pregnant women over the last 10 years.
+I’ve been so very blessed to have been able to practice through two more of my own pregnancies and with thousands of other pregnant women over the last ten years.

 But here are real-life examples of what women say after class:

-For examples of specific Prenatal Pilates exercises I LOVE, check out my blog post here.
-These mat exercises utilize a variety of positions including back-lying over an incline, side-lying, and short doses of quadrupled (or the “all 4’s” position).
+Check out my blog post here for examples of specific Prenatal Pilates exercises I LOVE.
+These mat exercises utilize a variety of positions, including back-lying over an incline, side-lying, and short doses of quadrupled (or the “all 4’s” position).
 Here’s the beauty of that last bit.
 It’s absolutely essential that you expose your pregnant position to all of these positions so they are there for you in labor if you need them.
 Being 41 weeks pregnant and trying to get on all 4’s for the first time usually doesn’t go so well.
-But my clients are like, “I’ve been doing that for months, move over!”
+But my clients say, “I’ve been doing that for months; move over!”